Evaluating the Decency and Consistency of Data Validation Tests Generated by LLMs: Introduction

 We find there are considerable returns to one- and few-shot learning.
 We also find that including detailed descriptions of the expected dataset can help improve the quality of the tests that are produced, even more than including an example of the dataset.
-Temperature is associated with consistency with not with decency.
+Temperature is associated with consistency, but not with decency.
 Surprisingly, there was not much of a difference found between GPT-3.5 and GPT-4.

-Our results demonstrate one use for LLMs in a data analysis workflow, outside of just analysis.
+Our results demonstrate one use for LLMs in production, outside of just analysis.
 In particular, data scientists are often concerned that results may be an artifact of some errors in the data cleaning and preparation pipeline.
 Data validation tests help assuage these concerns but they can be time consuming to produce.
 This paper shows it is possible to use LLMs to establish an initial suite of tests, which may encourage their use.
+But the variability of responses means these are best seen as a starting place.

 The remainder of this paper is structured as follows: Section~\ref{sec-background} provides a brief overview of the underlying dataset about which we are writing tests, as well as LLMs.
 Section~\ref{sec-data} details the human coded LLM responses, which is the analysis dataset used in this paper.
-Section~\ref{sec-model} specifies the analysis model used and Section~\ref{sec-results} details the estimates.
-Finally Section~\ref{sec-discussion} discusses some of the implications of this study and details a few weaknesses.
+Section~\ref{sec-model} specifies the analysis model used and Section~\ref{sec-results} details the estimates and results.
+Finally, Section~\ref{sec-discussion} discusses some of the implications of this study and details a few weaknesses.